 Kaitlyn Campbell (She/Her/They/Them), PhD Candidate

-Kaitlyn is studying the impacts of tile drain contaminants on native amphibian species, with an emphasis on the interaction between neonicotinoids, selenium, and the brain.
-They are currently funded off of an NSF grant examining sustainable issues along the Missouri River.
-They are also in the process of building a predictive machine learning model for shifts in amphibian distributions in the upper Midwest basin.
+Kaitlyn is studying the impacts of Batrachochytrium dendrobatidis (Bd) and tile drain contaminants on native amphibian species, with an emphasis on the interaction between Bd, neonicotinoids, selenium, and the brain.
+They were previously funded off of an NSF grant (https://waferx.montana.edu/the_project.html) in which they created over a dozen machine learning models to predict shifts in amphibian distributions in the upper Midwest basin.
 Kaitlyn is currently funded through the Neuroscience, Nanotechnology and Networks (USD-N3) Program to further examine the impacts of agricultural contaminants on the brain using an amphibian model.